BugSwarm/bugswarm/cache-dependency/README.md

 You should be able to see intermediate files in `~/bugswarm-sandbox/python-test/Abjad-abjad-289716771/`

 You should be able to see `python-test:Abjad-abjad-289716771` and `temp-dst-repo:Abjad-abjad-289716771` created

+## Suggested Workflow
+When working with caching a lot of artifacts and pushing them to the production registry, it is important to keep things organized.

+As of Mar 24, 2021, we use `bugswarm/images` on DockerHub for non-cached images and `bugswarm/cached-images` for cached images.
+We use a Google spreadsheet to track the status of each image.
+We primarily use bugcatcher to test whether an artifact is reproducible.

+The following workflow is just a recommendation

+1. Get a list of image tags to be cached from the Google spreadsheet.
+Make sure their status is not cached (goal2).
+Store them to a file (I usually use `name_mar24a`, where `name` represents my name, `mar24` is today's date, `a` is the index of this file within today)
+2. Pick a task name for the run.
+I usually pick `name_mar24a1`, where `1` is the index of run done on `name_mar24a`.
+3. Run the caching script and let it push to a temporary docker repo (in contrast to `bugswarm/cached-images`, which is the production repo).
+Consider creating a private repository like `bugswarm/tmp_name_mar24a1`.
+Note that if the repository does not exist, DockerHub will create a public one automatically.
+	* It is possible (but not recommended) to use non-bugswarm users, like `dockeruser/name_mar24a1`, where `dockeruser` is my user name on DockerHub.
+4. Wait for the script to complete.
+It is going to take a long time.
+5. After the script completes, go to `output/name_mar24a1.csv` to see the status of each artifact.
+6. For images that success:
+	1. It is recommended to test them first using bugcatcher.
+	2. After that, push them to the production repo using the `move_docker_images.py` helper script (this script will avoid overwriting an existing image by default, which is good).
+	3. Test the images in `bugswarm/cached-images` using bugcatcher.
+Create 2 test suites: one with connected network and one with disconnected.
+	4. After testing, update the images in the Google spreadsheet to goal1 / done according to the test result.
+	5. Ping the person responding for the next step in the pipeline
+7. For images that fail:
+	1. First try again with extra caching features (e.g.
+	   `--separate-passed-failed` for Java and `--parse-new-log` for Python)
+	2. If that still does not work, go to `~/bugswarm-sandbox/name_mar24a1` and debug by looking through the logs.
+	3. To debug deeper, use `--keep-tmp-images`, `--keep-containers`, and `--keep-tars` to save temporary files and Docker images.
+Note that these options will consume a lot of disk space, so don't use them on a large number of images.
+Also make sure to clean up after debugging.

 ## Caching Details